Sometimes, all you need is a great friend and a tank of gas.Unknown

 The longest stretch of original road lies between Lupton and Kingman: 350 miles full of old towns iconic landmarks, storied diners, dive bars, and the uninterrupted beauty of the American Southwest.
 The old road will take you on a surreal trip through the red desert.
 The ghost towns and the iconic Painted Desert & Petrified Forest await as well as the abandoned remnants of indigenous trading posts and the still active Wigwam Motel.
 Fans of The Eagles will get their nostalgic kicks in Winslow where Don Henley once crooned about standing on a corner and spotting a beautiful girl in a flatbed Ford.
 And science nerds will revel at the sight of the Barringer Crater.

 The lore of Route 66 is magical and mysterious, a part of the country’s history and heartbeat, not to mention an amazing place to reconnect with your roots.
-Take a detour to a 4-day yoga, hiking, and nature retreat through the Grand Canyon where you will cut the cord from harmful habits and detox your body and mind through guided meditation, climbing adventures, and more.
+Take a detour to the Grand Canyon where you will cut the cord from harmful habits and detox your body and mind through guided meditation, climbing adventures, and more.

 Wherever you go, the road is sure to bring you closer to yourself.
 Veering away from the claustrophobic settings most of us live our lives within and jumping into the unknown will take you beyond fun in the sun.
 For many, Route 66 holds spiritual power and promise to expand your consciousness whether you’re behind the wheel or a passenger princess!
 There’s no better road trip for the soul than this one!